-IPHS 200 PROGRAMMING HUMANITY Credit: 0.5 QR
+IPHS 200 CREDITS: 0.5 QR

 Artificial Intelligence is poised to surpass humans in intellectual abilities that we often associate with being human.
 What are the implications for how we think about digital humanities?
 Can we program humanity by employing AI to generate music, analyze vast quantities of literary text, or produce great visual works of art?
 Or will humans be programmed through predictive policing, manipulations of social media, and domestic surveillance?
 Can the non-profit Open AI build an AI to benefit humanity, or will the prophecies of Stephen Hawking, Bill Gates, and Elon Musk (who all claim AI as the greatest existential threat to humanity) come true?
 This course will bridge the gap between humanities and technology in both a theoretical and practical manner.
 Each week we will present a fundamental technology like data visualization, social media hacking or machine learning through both lecture and hands-on labs.
 In parallel, we will contextualize our understanding of new technologies with discussions of the larger social impact and ethical dilemmas through case studies like computational literary analysis, digital profiling for predictive policing or issues stemming from potential broad structural economic unemployment.
 The broader goal of the course is to understand technologies driving seismic social change in order to be able to speak with an informed voice.
 This is an introductory survey course with no prerequisites.
 It is designed for both humanities students seeking to understand technology and technology-oriented students seeking to understand the larger social and ethical issues surrounding technology.
+This interdisciplinary course does not count toward the completion of any diversification requirement.
 No prerequisite.